Ruffian (horse): Two-year-old season

 On August 23 at Saratoga Race Course, Ruffian entered the Spinaway Stakes at a distance of six furlongs.
 Going off at odds of 1–5 in a field of four, she was never challenged in a gate-to-wire win of 12 3/4 lengths.
 Her time of 1:083/5 broke the stakes record that had been set at Belmont Park in 1945 on the old Widener straight course.
-Secretariat's trainer, Lucien Laurin, said, "As God is my judgment, this filly may be better than Secretariat!"
-Another trainer said that she could have won either division of that year's Hopeful Stakes, Saratoga's most prestigious race for colts, by twenty lengths.
+Secretariat's trainer, Lucien Laurin, said after the race that "[Ruffian] may be better than Secretariat".
+Another trainer said that she could have won either division of that year's Hopeful Stakes by twenty lengths.
 It was the fastest time ever run by a two-year-old, colt or filly, at Saratoga.

 Ruffian was entered in the Frizette Stakes on September 26 but was scratched on the day of the race due to a high temperature.
 Whitely then considered running her against colts in the Champagne Stakes but she went off her feed and ran another fever.
 Veterinarian James Prendergast detected a hairline fracture of her right hind ankle, ruling her out for the rest of the year.
 Whiteley was later interviewed about the fracture and asked if it were true that it happened during the Spinaway.
 He answered, "It did happen during the race, she was just a couple of strides from the wire."
 When asked why he thought Ruffian had not shown any signs of being hurt until later, he replied, "She is a very tough filly, and doesn't like to show any weaknesses."

 Ruffian missed the rest of the two-year-old season but her five wins were sufficient to earn her the Eclipse Award for American Champion Two-Year-Old Filly.
-Ruffian was also voted the 2-year-old "Horse of the Year" by Turf & Sport Digest as well as the 1974 "Filly 2 year old Champion" [Reference: Turf & Sport Digest January 1975.
-Front Cover and full article page 24,25,26.]
+Ruffian was also voted the 2-year-old "Horse of the Year" by Turf & Sport Digest as well as the 1974 "Filly 2-year-old Champion".